dbsoft/dwindows/readme.txt

     introduced with iOS 13 and Mac Catalyst.
 Several widgets are currently unsupported: Tree, Scrollbars, MDI and Taskbar.
     Command line builds not supported, create an Xcode project.
+Added initial Android support, Android Studio with Kotlin required.
+    API 19 (KitKat) or later is required to run the produced apps.
+    Like iOS several widgets are not supported: Tree, Taskbar, MDI.
+    Command line builds not supported, create a JNI project.
+Added DW_FEATURE_WINDOW_PLACEMENT to test to see if we can get or
+    set the positions of the windows on the screen.
+Unavailable on the following: iOS, Android, GTK3 or GTK4 with Wayland.
 Added dw_render_redraw() function to trigger a DW_SIGNAL_EXPOSE
     event on render widgets allowing drawing to happen in the callback.
 GTK4 and GTK3 with Wayland require drawing to be